When should you move from manual to automation with APIs?

 Create a sandbox account

-Conduct a Penny-test once the rails are live
+Conduct a Penny test once the rails are live

-Payment “rails” are the infrastructure that carries money between a payer and payee.
+Payment “rails” are the infrastructure that carries money between a payer and a payee.
 There are distinct payment pathways in each country.
 For example, the US has ACH for cheap regular payments and Fedwire for more expensive and faster ones.
 There are similar rails in each market.
 You want to make sure that everything is working as you expect before pushing a large number of payments through any particular rail.

 Share